bevchou/bevchou.github.io/_posts/2018-04-19-final-esp8266-circuit-with-iot-leds.md

 ![picture of new eagle schematic]({{ site.baseurl }}/assets/homemadehardware/final-second-schematic.png)

 Honestly, I have no idea why the copper pads for my components show up only sometimes in Bantam.
 It takes a bunch of fiddling around to get Bantam to match what I designed in Eagle.
-I really dislike Bantam's software and I think if I'm going to acid etch my circuits in the future.
-But after a bunch of nonsense, I got it to final cut the way I wanted it to.
+I really dislike Bantam's software and I think I'm going to acid etch my circuits in the future.
+But after a bunch of nonsense, I got it to cut the way I wanted it to~.

 ![picture of new eagle board design]({{ site.baseurl }}/assets/homemadehardware/final-eagle-second-board.png)